makerhqsac/rc_to_hbridge/README.md

 This firmware supports 6 and 4 pin dual channel H-Bridge boards.
 The format for the PWM signal is different depending on the PWM mode as well as if breaking is enabled.
 The mode can be adjusted by placing the board in configuration mode.
-To enter configuration mode, make sure the R/C transmitter is on and put the throttle channel to the maximum value (needs to be at least 1800 uS pulse) and then power on the R/C to H-Bridge board.
-At power on, if the board sees the high throttle value, it will go into configuration mode.
+To enter configuration mode, make sure the R/C transmitter is on, place a jumper across the H-bridge pins 2 and 3 and then power on the R/C to H-Bridge board.
+At power on, if the board sees H-bridge pins 2 and 3 connected together, it will go into configuration mode.

 Configuration mode can be seen by the R/C status LED blinking 5 times at startup.
 Then every 4 seconds, the R/C status will blink a certain number of times, corresponding to the current active PWM mode.
 To change the mode, use the steering